Smiling couple stares at the phone in the man’s hand while the woman holds a credit card.

 Capacity

-To improve your capacity, and your likelihood of qualifying for a loan or credit card, work to reduce your DTI.
+Do you want to improve your capacity and your likelihood of qualifying for a loan or credit card?
+Work to reduce your DTI.
 Since capacity primarily focuses on a monthly scale, paying your debt down enough to reduce monthly payments could improve your overall DTI.

 Character

-Your “character” refers to your credibility based on past behaviors, like paying bills on time.
-Lenders examine your previous financial habits to predict how you might handle any new debt.
+Your “character” refers to your past behaviors with debt, like paying bills on time.
+Lenders examine your previous financial habits to predict how you might manage new debt.

 Your credit history plays a role in your financial character.
 Want to see your own credit history?
 The easiest way is to look at your credit report, which you can get for free at AnnualCreditReport.com.

-Your credit report shows information on your credit accounts, loans, and bankruptcies from the last seven to ten years.
+Your credit report shows information about your credit accounts, loans, and bankruptcies over the last seven to ten years.
 This includes repayment behavior, overall debt, and credit utilization ratio.

 In addition to your credit history, lenders look at other factors to get a sense of your character.
-They may consider the total amount of credit card debt you’ve accrued and additional loans you’ve taken out.
+They may consider the total amount of credit card debt you’ve accrued and additional loans you’ve taken out to make a credit analysis.

 The steps that improve your credit score also strengthen your character: paying bills on time and reducing your credit utilization ratio.
 If you’re unable to repay your entire balance, make at least the minimum payment required each month.